eXpandFramework/Reactive.XAF/README.md

 ### Efficient Package Management

 Working with many nuget packages may be counter productive.
 So if you want to boost your productivity make sure you go through the [Efficient Package Management](https://github.com/eXpandFramework/DevExpress.XAF/wiki/Efficient-package-management) wiki page.

+### Build-Modify-Contribute

+Detailed instruction on how to build can be found in [QuickBuild.ps1](https://github.com/eXpandFramework/Reactive.XAF/blob/master/QuickBuild.ps1).

+Related discusions are [QuickBuild](https://github.com/eXpandFramework/eXpand/labels/Quickbuild) `labeled`